yoeluk/library/README.md

 # Library Example

 This is an example app generated using the openapi generator.
-You can find step-by-step guide [here](https://guides.micronaut.io/latest/micronaut-openapi-generator-server-gradle-java.html).
+You can find step-by-step guide [here](https://guides.micronaut.io/latest/micronaut-openapi-generator-server-gradle-java.html) and refactored significantly after the initial project generation.

 ## TODO